Configure Docs

 sk_) stay server-side. - Publishable keys (

-configure:linkedtoken goes to your backend.
-Do not place it in the model prompt. - The model receives formatted profile context and Configure tool definitions.
+- Link fallback tokens go to your backend.
+Do not place them in the model prompt.

 - API keys resolve the acting agent for writes.
 Do not let request bodies, display names, or user input choose storage paths.